kodeeo/pharmanic-documentation/docs/account.md

 # My posting

-- From my profile's ‘My postings’ option pharmacy can view only those posts that are created by the pharmacy.
+- From my profile's ‘My postings’ option pharmacy can view only those posts that are created by himself.

 ![Post](/screenshots/post.png)